in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 values(10001,'JPA in 50 Steps', sysdate(), sysdate(),false);
 ```

-##### Field dao in SpringRestController required a bean of type 'CustomerDAO' that could not be found.
+### Q :  Field dao in SpringRestController required a bean of type 'CustomerDAO' that could not be found.
 Consider defining a bean of type 'CustomerDAO' in your configuration.

 Two things that are typically a problem
 - Annotate repository class with @Repository
 - Try adding the annotation @EnableJpaRepositories(basePackageClasses = ...) with the right value for basePackageClasses next to @SpringBootApplication on the Spring Boot Application class.

-##### Exception - Detached object passed to persist
+### Q :  Exception - Detached object passed to persist

 Consider the code
 ```